(This article may or may not contain affiliate links. What does that mean?)

 NO TIME TO READ NOW?
 PIN OR BOOKMARK THIS ARTICLE TO ENJOY LATER!

-On the way down, I was full of false confidence.
+On the way down, I was full of false confidence that we would have the perfect road trip.
 A few days before our trip, I sat with a map and plotted out a cool stop every 2 hours on the way to the beach.
-Basically, I broke our trip down into 2-hour increments, and then I googled "(name of town) park."
+There are many fun road trip destinations around the Midwest but the beach in Nags Head, NC called to us.
+So I basically, broke our trip down into 2-hour increments, and then I googled “(name of town) park.”
 I looked through reviews and found parks that were dog friendly and had playgrounds and picnic tables.
 I thought 2 hours was about as long as the dogs and the toddler could handle being in the car without stopping.
-My sister's dog, Scout, and her friend's dog, Riley, are both service dogs, so they are exceptionally well behaved.
+My sister’s dog, Scout, and her friend’s dog, Riley, are both service dogs, so they are exceptionally well-behaved.
 But even service dogs can only take so much riding in the car.
 Along our route, I found a park in Monroeville, PA, that had a toddler-sized playground and a park in Williamsburg, VA, with a sand volleyball court that our toddler used to break in his beach toys just a little early.

 Don’t Miss!
 7 Tips for Surviving a Road Trip with Kids

 I did everything humanly possible to ensure success during our trip.
 I packed a cooler and then charged up the iPad and filled it with cartoons.
 I packed the car full of snacks.
 My toddler suddenly opens up another stomach whenever my parents or in-laws are involved in anything.
 My mom is constantly asking me, “Do you feed this kid?”
 YES!
 I will never stop feeding this kid!
 Like any 2-year-old, he’s a giant slob.
 So considering we had a rental car, great care went into the snack choice.